cuuupid/sad-gen/README.md

 # SAD NN

-Objective: scrape subtle asian dating and make a bot that can generate posts. :fist: :eggplant: :sweat_drops:
+Scrape subtle asian dating and make a bot that can generate posts. :fist: :eggplant: :sweat_drops:

-**I'm basing this off of a model originally developed by [Aiko AI](https://helloaiko.com) for their email client.**

 ------------------------------------------------